pcengines/apu2-documentation/docs/pfsense_installerconfig.md

 installerconfig
 ---------------

-**installerconfig** script is called if exists.
-If doesn't exist manual installation is performed.
+The `installerconfig` script is called if exists.
+If it doesn't exist manual installation is performed.

 ```bash